dustinmcbride/bitbar-nord-vpn-status/README.md

 # bitbar-nord-vpn-status

-Your nordVPN protected status for bit bar
+Your nordVPN protected status for BitBar